-Write in your homeschool reflections journal what your top choice is.
+Write in your home educating reflections journal what your top choice is.
 Then, do a little research.
-I have a starting place for you in the resources below.
-Then, share with us.
+I share some resources below.

-Which philosophy of education most calls to you?
+Which philosophy of education calls to you the most?
 Have you already been using one style over another?
 Is there a philosophy you’re using or drawn to that I haven’t mentioned?
 What has been your experience?
-Do you have websites you love that you’d like to share?
-Enter them in the comments below.

-Living Montessori Now – a thorough blog about everything you need to know about homeschooling Montessori-style
+Living Montessori Now – A thorough blog with everything you need to know about homeschooling Montessori-style